Grammy-nominated rapper DaBaby arrested on battery charge

-MIAMI (AP) - Grammy-nominated rapper DaBaby was arrested on a battery charge in Miami on Thursday night and is being held on an arrest warrant out of Texas, according to court records.
+MIAMI (AP) - Grammy-nominated rapper DaBaby was arrested on a battery charge Thursday night in Miami after arguing with a music promoter over payment for a performance, Miami police said in an arrest warrant.

-The rapper, whose real name is Jonathan Kirk, was booked into the Miami-Dade jail just before midnight Thursday.
-Court records did not provide details on what let to Kirk’s most recent arrest.

-After his arrest, authorities learned there was a warrant in Texas for Kirk’s arrest on battery charges.
-There were no details available about the Texas case.

-He was expected to make a first appearance in court on Friday, and will stay in custody until further notice, Miami-Dade Corrections spokesman Juan Diasgranados said in an email.
+After police arrested the rapper, whose real name is Jonathan Kirk, they found a warrant for his arrest from Texas, also on a battery charge.
+He was booked into the Miami-Dade jail just before midnight Thursday and was expected to make a first appearance in court on Friday.
+He will stay in custody until further notice, Miami-Dade Corrections spokesman Juan Diasgranados said in an email.

-Kirk, who is best known for his single “Suge,” was in South Florida for a New Year’s Eve performance at a Miami Beach nightclub.
+Kirk, who’s best known for his single “Suge,” was in South Florida for a New Year’s Eve performance at a Miami Beach nightclub.
+Thursday’s incident began at Novotel Miami Brickell, where Kirk was staying, the arrest report said.

+Kirk, 28, approached the music promoter, who said he’d made an agreement with the rapper to perform at Cafe Iguana in nearby Pembroke Pines, the report said.
+The man told police he gave Kirk $30,000 but when the rapper counted it he claimed it was $10,000 short.
+When Kirk demanded the money, an argument broke out and Kirk punched a man who was with the music promoter.

+The promoter told police he fled to his hotel room out of fear for his safety.
+The man who was punched told investigators that one of the men with Kirk took his cellphone, a bank card and $80 in cash.

+Later in the evening, Kirk returned to the hotel and the two victims identified him to police, who arrested him.
+The arrest report said Kirk denied involvement in the incident.

-Kirk, 28, was handcuffed and cited Dec.
-23 arrest in his hometown of Charlotte, North Carolina, on charges of marijuana possession and resisting an officer.
+Last week, Kirk was handcuffed and cited in his hometown of Charlotte, North Carolina, on charges of marijuana possession and resisting an officer.

 Police in that case said officers working outside the concert venue, Bojangles Arena, noticed a strong smell of marijuana coming from the van that brought Kirk there.
 Officers say they approached the vehicle and could see marijuana in plain view through the windows by using their flashlights.